Audiocubes: Software Uses

-An overview of how AudioCubes can be used for different uses

-AudioCubes for Live Performance
+Live performance

 The AudioCubes can be used to send MIDI notes to MIDI compatible software/hardware using MIDIBridge.
 When two AudioCubes are put next to each other, they detect each other, and triggers are sent as MIDI notes.
 These triggers can then be used to control on/off type of signals, such as start and stop audio clips in a Digital Audio Workstation (DAW), such as Ableton Live.
 At each face of the cube, a different audio clip can be assigned in a DAW.

 The AudioCubes can also measure distances to nearby objects or your hands when configured as a sensor cube in MIDIBridge.
 In the same way, this sensor data is sent to the computer as a continuous controller (CC) which can be used to control parameters in the DAW.
 Since each cube has 4 sensors, up to 4 parameters can be controlled per AudioCube.

 In addition, you can also control the RGB colors of the AudioCubes and use this information as feedback during a live performance.

-AudioCubes for Sound Design
+Sound design

 The sensors of the AudioCubes can also be used to shape sounds.
 By moving hands and fingers closer or further away from the 4 sensors, it generates 4 different MIDI CCs which can be sent to MIDI compatible instruments.
 When using an AudioCube in this way, it can be compared to a 4D optical theremin.

 The AudioCubes can also be linked to LFOs by using the software application Evolvor.
-The LFO waveforms are designed in the graphical editors of evolvor.
+The LFO waveforms are designed in the graphical editors of Evolvor.
 Each AudioCube is then automatically linked to an LFO, because of the topology detection.
 LFO signals can be added and removed, by adding and removing AudioCubes.
 The signals can also be mixed and matched, by mixing and matching AudioCubes.

-AudioCubes for Music Composition
+Music composition

 When using the Improvisor application, velocity as well as semitone patterns are automatically linked to every AudioCube.
 Every AudioCube plays the melody created by both patterns.
-When cubes are placed next to each other they can follow the melody of each other.
-In this way, you can easily compose music by mixing and rearranging AudioCubes.
+When cubes are placed next to each other they can follow the same melody.
+In this way, music can be composed by mixing and rearranging AudioCubes.